-Éloïse Brodeur was raised in an environment suitable for the development of her own creativity.
-Her mother was a painter and her father an architect.
-She graduated from Concordia University in Montreal and received various awards and scholarships for her artwork.
-Brodeur also had the opportunity of attending advanced drawing workshops in Umbria, Italy.
+Éloïse Brodeur was raised in an environment suitable for the development of her own creativity as her mother was a painter and her father an architect.
+She graduated from Concordia University in Montreal in visual arts and received various awards and scholarships for her artwork.
+Eloïse Brodeur also had the opportunity of attending advanced drawing workshops in Umbria, Italy.
 Since 1999, Brodeur has taken part in numerous solo and group exhibitions across Canada.
-While exploring the theme of the cow, Éloïse Brodeurs' work arouses debate.
-She certainly calls into question the way our society functions, our methods of consumption, abundance, excess, and overproduction as well as the historical domestication of the animal.
-She also respects her subject's peacefulness and equanimity by using a palette based on contrast.
-The emptiness or the pure space that surrounds the subject brings balance and calls for serenity and introspection in the viewer.